 For more information:

-- CIU and You You’ll find Vicki Lawrence’s story here as well (Yes, Mama from Mama’s family is a fellow sufferer!)
+- CIU and You A lovely resource where you can find Vicki Lawrence’s story as well (Yes, Mama from Mama’s family is a fellow sufferer!)

 - What is CIU?
 (This is the Xolair site, but has some great info)